akeneo/pim-helpcenter/content/updates/2020-08/3-API-option-labels.md

     }
 ```

-Now it receives code and labels:
+Now it receives codes and labels:

 ```
     "values": {